-Kentwood is a medium-sized city located in the state of Michigan.
-With a population of 51,357 people and ten constituent neighborhoods, Kentwood is the 30th largest community in Michigan.
+Kentwood is a larger medium-sized city located in the state of Michigan.
+With a population of 54,141 people and 13 constituent neighborhoods, Kentwood is the 27th largest community in Michigan.

 Also of interest is that Kentwood has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Kentwood in 2010 was $25,256, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $101,024 for a family of four.
+The per capita income in Kentwood in 2018 was $31,758, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $127,032 for a family of four.
 However, Kentwood contains both very wealthy and poor people as well.

 The most common language spoken in Kentwood is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Serbo-Croatian and Spanish.